donnellreuben/Fullscreen-Resizing/readme.md

   </a>

 ### Description
 Hey there!
-This is just a simple red cube with custom controls!
+This is just a simple red cube with added custom controls, fullscreen resizing, and can be used on any browser.

 ## Setup
 Download [Node.js](https://nodejs.org/en/download/).